metamath/lamp-guide/docs/index.md

 the first example, please re-check if you typed in all the statements exactly as per the example.

-For our purposes, we're going to rename our goal.
+For our purposes, we're going to rename the label of our goal.
-Renaming the target statement (as well as any other statement) is not required by metamath-lamp.
+Renaming the label of the goal (or any other step) is not required by metamath-lamp.
 You could instead just continue using the label metamath-lamp suggested.
-But renaming some of the statements (especially the target one) makes them easier to distinguish for you and eventually this name will appear in the final generated proof.
+But renaming some of the steps (especially the goal) makes them easier to distinguish for you and eventually this name will appear in the final generated proof.
 If you don't know what else to name the goal, we suggest using the name `qed` to reduce confusion.